toha-gornich/AppChat/README.md

-# AppChatth is is a project in which I learn to work with firebase
+# AppChat is is a project in which I learn to work with firebase